Gyan Mudra: Benefits, Meaning, Science & Practice

 When it comes to Gyan Mudra, the air and the fire elements are combined as we bring the index fingertip in contact with the thumb.
 Literally, the focusing and calming effects of Gyan mudra are all because of these two elements’ culmination.

 The air element aids in the entire nervous system’s work process and parallelly facilitates the refractive movements in our nerves and thoughts.
-Also, the Gyan Mudra enables the easy flow of air element.
+Also, the Gyan Mudra enables the easy flow of air elements.
 Therefore, it is also known as Vaayu Vardhak Mudra.
 Moreover, as the inflow of air increases, it boosts memory.

 The other element – fire in Gyan Mudra is to stabilise the unsteady movements in the air or your thoughts.
 Primarily, it means to balance your thought process while maintaining the supply of creative thoughts.
 Finally, the fusion of the two elements – air and fire develop a positive effect on your mind which ultimately leads to increased focus.